nathaneastwood/fablore/src/main-story/04-monarch/emissary-of-the-void.md

 <img src="https://d2hl7maqck52px.cloudfront.net/main-story/04-monarch/chane-4.webp" alt="chane-4" class="center">

-A seed of doubt began to bloom, deep within his chest—that is, until a whisper reached him through the halls of the Demonastery.
+A seed of doubt began to bloom, deep within his chest-that is, until a whisper reached him through the halls of the Demonastery.

 A scheme came to fruition, and word passed quickly between residents and researchers, spreading through the Disciples of Pain like a fire.
 All of the Demonastery rose to the unspoken challenge, prepared to take on Solana after their centuries of hibernation.
 When the final pieces of the puzzle had fallen into place, and a dark figure shattered the veil between the worlds, the gateway to íArathael, the eternal realm of the ancients, finally lay open.